 Dangerous to the EMS provider

 Like any infectious pathogen, the key to controlling MRSA is in limiting its spread.
-To do this, EMS providers should be able to recognize the signs and symptoms of staph infection, including the patients most at risk; practice good personal hygiene; and thoroughly decontaminate the ambulance module and other environmental surfaces after each call.
+To do this, EMS providers should be able to recognize the signs and symptoms of staph infection – including the patients most at risk – while practicing good personal hygiene and thoroughly decontaminate the ambulance module and other environmental surfaces after each call.

 Populations at risk

 In the past, MRSA was most prevalent in health care environments.
 The number of invasive procedures performed and the compromised immune systems common in many of these patients combined to make hospitals, inpatient care facilities and ambulances ideal reservoirs for MRSA contamination.

 However, since the 1990s, prevalence of community-acquired MRSA contamination has soared, and now all populations are at risk.
 Risk factors for community-acquired MRSA include: